jakir-ruet/k8s-orchestration-master/03-object-management/02-pod-allocation/Readme.md

+### Resource scheduling

-Resource scheduling in Kubernetes involves allocating resources such as CPU and memory to containers and ensuring that Pods are optimally placed on nodes within a cluster.
+Resource scheduling in Kubernetes involves allocating resources such as `CPU` and `memory` to containers and ensuring that Pods are optimally placed on nodes within a cluster.
 Kubernetes uses a scheduler to determine which node an unscheduled Pod should run on based on resource requests, constraints, and policies.

-Ways of resources allocation or scheduling
+#### Ways of resources allocation or scheduling

 - Node Selector
 - Node Affinity & Anti-Affinity